DIY Pumpkin Spice Bath Tea, for an Autumn Soak

 Substitutions: You can substitute 1 teaspoon of sweet almond oil for 1 teaspoon of pumpkin seed oil.
 And you may substitute 1/4 cup of rolled oats for 1/4 cup of toasted quinoa flakes.
 My favorite quinoa is from I Heart Keenwah.
 If you don’t have a jar of pumpkin spice, make your own with this DIY pumpkin spice recipe from my cookbook series Bittersweet Walnut Grove!

 To Use: Scoop two heaping tablespoons into a muslin tea bag.
 Tie closed with twine.
 Pour a hot bath and place a pumpkin spice bath tea bag into the water.
 Soak and enjoy.
 Toss bath tea after use.
 Rinse to clean muslin tea bag for additional use.

-Whip up a batch or two yourself to ease sore muscles and rejuvenate your skin with pumpkin spice bath salts, nutmeg essential oil, pumpkin seed oil and quinoa.
+Whip up a batch or two yourself to ease sore muscles and rejuvenate your skin with Epsom salts, nutmeg essential oil, pumpkin seed oil, and quinoa.
 Learn all about the skin benefits of quinoa from I Heart Keenwah in my recipe for a Bubbling Lemon Vanilla Bath Soak.
 Don’t miss my free Beginner Bath and Body Course packed full of skin loving natural recipes!